fhilipyanus/OverTheWire-Bandit-Walkthrough/walkthrough/level09.md

 ```
 lemon
 ```
-We can get the only unique line, even though the original file has it's lines shuffled and not grouped together.
+We get the only unique line, even though the original file has lines that are not grouped together.

 Let's leave this example, and return to our OverTheWire Level.
 Let's run `sort data.txt | uniq -u` and see what we get:
 ```
 bandit8@bandit:~$ sort data.txt | uniq -u
 4CKMh1JI91bUIZZPXDqGanal4xvAg0JM
 ```
+You’ll see a long string: that’s the password (yours may be different).

-Congratulations, you've gotten the password for level 9.Exit the current connection, and use ssh to login to the server.
+Congratulations, you've gotten the password for level 9.
+Exit the current connection, and use ssh to login to the server.
 ```
 ssh -p 2220 bandit9@bandit.labs.overthewire.org
 ```